-Rarely complications can occur after an epidural catheter is removed.
+Rarely complications can occur after an epidural catheter is removed from your back.
 The nurse will be keeping a close check on you over the next few days.
 They will continue to ask if you have any pain or any change in the feeling or strength in your arms and legs.